Mayntri/vite-project/README.md

 ## Why?
 > Single design system, less custom css to write and better accessibility out of the box

 > Have a standardized way for receiving and sending data to our api.
-With possibilities to cache data in frontend when needed
+With possibilities to cache data in frontend when needed.
+Let's frontend focus on the ui insteaed of managing loading states and errors

 ## Frontend
 - [react SPA when possible (SEO not required?)](https://reactjs.org/)